 From those weights, we can easily check that the weights of the elements of the basis of $\Ltwo$ are the following (note that the weight of the $k_{jr}$ are the sum of the weights of $k_j$ and $k_r$):

 We are looking for homogeneous relations between the elements of the basis.
-To avoid instead searching relations between rational functions, we will multiply all the $k_{jr}$ by $(x_1-x_2)^2$ and all the $v_{i}$ by $(x_1-x_2)^4$, so that all the functions are polynomials.\\

-We know from the description of the relations that was described in the previous sections that there are $21$ relations of the form $b_i b_j=\{\text{a quadratic polynomial on the }k_{sr}\}$.
+To avoid searching relations between rational functions, we will multiply all the $k_{jr}$ by $(x_1-x_2)^2$ and all the $b_{i}$ by $(x_1-x_2)^4$, so that all the functions are polynomials.
+From the relations described in the previous sections, we know that there are $21$ relations of the form $b_i b_j = \{\text{a quadratic polynomial in the } k_{sr}\}$.
 We start by computing the weights $w_1$ and $w_2$ corresponding to the product of $b_i b_j$ and we then compute all possible monomials on the variables $f_i$, $g_j$ and $k_{rs}$ of that weight.
 For example,

 and the only monomials with those weights are